Queen Elizabeth II presents England's World-Cup winning captain, Bobby Moore, with the Jules Rimet trophy

 1894 Membership increased to 30 by the election of Ledbury Victoria, Hereford Red Rose and Hereford St Peters.

-Hereford beat Builth 1-0 to become the first winners of the HFA Senior County Challenge Cup under the jurisdiction of the Association, and Leominster defeated Worcester Excelsior 5-2 in the final of the HFA Junior Cup.
+Hereford beat Builth 1-0 to become the first winners of the HFA Senior County Challenge Cup under the jurisdiction of the Association, and Leominster Town defeated Worcester Excelsior 5-2 in the final of the HFA Junior Cup.

 The Senior County Challenge Cup was inaugurated eight years earlier when Hereford also won the trophy, beating Ludlow 3-0 in the final.

-1895 Hereford beat Hereford Thistle to become the first winners of the HFA Charity Bowl.
+1895 Hereford beat Hereford Thistle 1-0 to become the first winners of the HFA Charity Bowl.

 1899 Herefordshire Football League formed at a meeting at No 5 Hotel, Widemarsh Street, Hereford on August 15th.
+There had been a League in 1891 for 1 season, won by Silver Stars.

 1900 Herefordshire Football Association granted disciplinary powers by the Birmingham and District FA to enable the Associations Executive Committee to deal directly with any offences reported within the County borders.